• Skip to primary navigation

 How to make homemade Zebra cake from scratch

-In a large mixing bowl, beat the butter and sugar together until light and fluffy (about 2-3 minutes).
-Add the eggs (one at a time), beating well after each addition.
-Then, add ½ cup milk and beat until well combined.
+1. In a large mixing bowl, beat butter and sugar until light and fluffy (2-3 minutes).
+Add eggs one at a time, beating well after each addition.
+Then, add ½ cup milk and beat until combined.

-Continue alternating the chocolate and vanilla cake layers until you have used up all the batter.
+4. Continue alternating the chocolate and vanilla layers until you have used up all the batter.

-Preheat the oven to 180C (350F) and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean with no batter or crumbs sticking to it.
+5. Preheat the oven to 180C (350F) and bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.

-Allow the cake to cool in the pan for 10 minutes before removing it from it.
+Let the sponge cool in the pan for 10 minutes before removing.
 If you remove it immediately, it may fall apart.
-Once it is cooled, slice it and serve.
+Once cooled, slice and serve.

-Serve it as is along with a cold cup of milk or homemade lemonade.
-It’s also great with a cup of tea or coffee.
+Enjoy it as is, paired with a refreshing glass of cold milk or homemade lemon syrup.
+It also makes a delightful accompaniment to a cup of tea or coffee.

 • Dust it with some powdered sugar on top.

-• Drizzle caramel sauce over the baked and cooled cake before serving.
+• Drizzle caramel sauce over the baked and cooled dessert before serving.

 • Top it with whipped cream and garnish with fresh fruit, berries, or chocolate chips.